 \subsection{Higher dimensional case}

-The proof from our main theorems was used that our dynamics are topologically conjugated to expanding dynamics.
-Thus, a natural question is whether we can obtain similar results for local diffeomorphisms that are topologically conjugate to expanding dynamics.
+In the proof of our main theorems, we used the fact that our dynamics are topologically conjugate to an expanding dynamics.
+Thus, a natural question is whether we can obtain similar results for local diffeomorphisms that are topologically conjugate to an expanding dynamics.
 In particular, we are going to discuss this question for an explicit family of dynamics.

 Fix $x_{1} < x_{2} < \ldots < x_{k} = x_{1}$ points in $\Sc^1$.
-Define $V(\{x_{j}\}_{j = 1}^{k})$ as the set of maps $f : \Sc^1 \rightarrow \Sc^1 \text{ transitive } C^{r}-\text{local diffeomorphism such that } f_{|(x_{j} , x_{j+1}) } \text{ is injective, } $ $f([x_{j} , x_{j+1}]) = \Sc^1 , f(x_{j}) = x_{1}, Df(x_{1}) = 1, Df(x_{j}) \geq 1 \text{ and } |Df(x)| > 1 \text{ for all } x \neq x_{j} \text{ and } j = 1 , \ldots, k .$
+Define $V(\{x_{j}\}_{j = 1}^{k})$ as the set of maps $f : \Sc^1 \rightarrow \Sc^1 \text{ transitive } C^{r}\text{-local diffeomorphism such that } f_{|(x_{j} , x_{j+1}) } \text{ is injective, } $ $f([x_{j} , x_{j+1}]) = \Sc^1 , f(x_{j}) = x_{1}, Df(x_{1}) = 1, Df(x_{j}) \geq 1 \text{ and } |Df(x)| > 1 \text{ for all } x \neq x_{j} \text{ and } j = 1 , \ldots, k .$

-Let be a $C^{r}-$skew-product, $r>1$ integer, such that $g$ is an expanding linear endomorphism and each $f_{x} \in V(\{x_{j}\}_{j = 1}^{k})$.
-In \cite{BCF22}, it is shown that $F$ is topologically conjugated to expanding dynamics.
+Let be a $C^{r}$-skew-product, $r>1$ integer, such that $g$ is an expanding linear endomorphism and each $f_{x} \in V(\{x_{j}\}_{j = 1}^{k})$.
+In \cite{BCF22}, it is shown that $F$ is topologically conjugate to an expanding dynamics.